Step by Step

 1. A buyer submits a loan application to their lender, either directly or through a mortgage broker.
 Of course, well before this point, a pre-qualification or pre-approval with a lender should have been acquired.

-2. Within 3 days, the lender sends a "Good Faith Estimate," or GFE, to the buyer that is a breakdown of estimated closing costs.
+2. Within 3 days, the lender sends a "Loan Estimate" to the buyer that is a breakdown of estimated closing costs.
 The final costs are likely to deviate from this estimate.

 3. The buyer sends a series of personal financial disclosures to the lender.
 These vary by situation, but the most commonly requested documents are: